-Way before we all came to terms and start calling ourselves a traveller, a storyteller of adventure and its obstacles and all the fun learning we had the opportunity to understand from roaming the beautiful places on this earth – we all have a version of our own 'rookie traveler mishap'.
+Way before we all came to terms and started calling ourselves a traveler, a storyteller of adventure and its obstacles and all the fun learning we had the opportunity to understand from roaming the beautiful places on this earth – we all have a version of our ‘rookie traveler mishap.’

 Sometimes in my line of work I get to meet amazing people from different parts of the world with amazing stories in tow.
-Today I got the chance to hear one of the funniest first time traveller's personal mishap story – as we all have it, sometimes it serves as a good lesson to look back to and be like “Yeah, I did that.” and laugh a little bit.
+Today I got the chance to hear one of the funniest first-time traveler’s personal mishap story – as we all have it, sometimes it serves as a good lesson to look back to and be like “Yeah, I did that.” and laugh a little bit.

-Today started as usual in this little food truck I’m working at while the cafe and interior design shop I’m employed for is currently under construction for the last four weeks and for that long period of time I have been working side-by-side with Frenchie (obviously not his real name but could possibly give you a hint where he is from) and since the whole day consists of mise en place, customer service and lots of awful inside jokes – today was a tad different and we had tons of conversations about several interesting topics including politics, culture and travel.
+Today started as usual in this small food truck I’m working at while the cafe and interior design shop I’m employed for is currently under construction for the last four weeks and for that long period I have been working side-by-side with Frenchie (apparently not his real name but could give you a hint where he is from) and since the whole day consists of mise en place, customer service and lots of awful inside jokes – today was a tad different and we had tons of conversations about several interesting topics including politics, culture and travel.

-Like every new traveller in this world, he was wary and obviously nervous for this big adventure and did every first time travellers would normally do – made sure that everything was well planned, in order and all documents photo copied at least twice because you know, you’ll never know.
+Like every new traveler in this world, he was wary and obviously nervous for this big adventure and did every first-time travelers would normally do – made sure that everything was well planned, in order and all documents photocopied at least twice because you know, you’ll never know.

-“As you know by now Evan that if you are travelling within E.U or Schengen countries and is an E.U citizen then you can just simply travel with your I.D card" he told me (He doesn’t have a passport)
+“As you know by now Evan that if you are traveling within E.U or Schengen countries and is an E.U citizen, then you can just simply travel with your I.D card,” he told me (He doesn’t have a passport)

-“And I photocopied every documents I needed for the flight." he added.
+“And I photocopied every document I needed for the flight,” he added.

-It sure is a really good idea to have copies of every important documents you need while travelling and the tip about the I.D card was really good and made me realize that I should get a Finnish I.D card for myself – passport is a little too valuable and expensive to lose.
+It sure is a splendid idea to have copies of every important document you need while traveling and the tip about the I.D card was excellent and made me realize that I should get a Finnish I.D card for myself – passport is a little too valuable and expensive to lose.

-Frenchie has then carried on to tell me the story on why he chose to move to Iceland and why he decided to leave everything else in France.
-Well, you see, the young man was only 18… Of course he left out of curiosity and the dear lad wanted adventure.
+Frenchie has then carried on to tell me the story of why he chose to move to Iceland and why he decided to leave everything else in France.
+Well, you see, the young man was only 18… Of course, he’s gone out of curiosity, and the dear lad wanted adventure.
 Can’t blame him for that!
-Nevertheless the excitement grew in him even more when him and his brother journeyed from the small village they were from called Saumur to Paris which sums up into a three hour joy ride.
+Nevertheless, the excitement grew in him, even more, when he and his brother journeyed from the small village they were from called Saumur to Paris which sums up into a three-hour joy ride.

-Alas, they finally arrived at the airport it was time to say his first ever goodbye to his dear brother and dear motherland.
-A temporary farewell till they meet again; his attempt to say au revoir however was cut short when his brother stopped him to say “Get your I.D ready for the check-in.”
+Alas, they finally arrived at the airport it was time to say his first ever goodbye to his dear brother and beloved motherland.
+A temporary farewell till they meet again; his attempt to say au revoir, however, was cut short when his brother stopped him to say “Get your I.D ready for the check-in.”
 He took his wallet from his pocket, opened it and voila, it was not there.
-If it would have been magic, he probably did an amazing job at it but it wasn’t so his eyes widened and was almost ready to tear his wallet apart.
+If it would have been magic, he probably did a fantastic job at it, but it wasn’t so his eyes widened and were almost ready to tear his wallet apart.